mossblaser/Clockie/README.rst

 Video of the prototype system: http://www.youtube.com/watch?v=1osQdIe3dp8

-The prototype worked rather well on my computer late the night I built it but unfortunately didn't work so reliably on other random computers I tried.
+The prototype worked rather well on my computer late on the night I built it but unfortunately didn't work so reliably on other random computers I tried.
 To make things work reliably on slow computers and slow-to-update screens I slowed everything down to a blistering 5 bits per second meaning that setting the time takes just under 13 seconds.
-Sadly this wrote off any possibility of sending messages as well as the time as they would take far too long to send.
+Sadly this wrote off any possibility of sending messages as well as the time because they would take far too long to send.

-I originally wrote a simple Java-script system for generating the required flashing patterns but was soon foiled by Internet Explorer 6's stunning performance on old computers and so I resorted to a Flash/Action-script version.
+I originally wrote a simple JavaScript system for generating the required flashing patterns but was soon foiled by Internet Explorer 6's stunning performance on old computers and so I resorted to a ActionScript/Flash based version.

 There are quite a few fun details in the implementation such as detecting when we're actually looking at a screen and working out how bright white and black